Student Life & Services

 A: New Students: Once you are accepted to LIM College the housing contract, application, and questionnaire will be sent to you with your tuition agreement.
 The $400 enrollment deposit needs to be paid in order for you to apply for housing.

 Returning Students: Priority housing sign-up for current LIM College students takes place in late February / early March.
 However, we continually accept applications / contracts and place students in housing on a first-come, first-served basis.

 Q: What do I need to do after I send the contract acknowledgement and deposit in?

 Returning Students: Returning students have the opportunity to come to the Office of Housing & Residence Life office to choose an available room, as well as sign up with a roommate.
-The contract, application & questionnaire are available in the Office of Housing & Residence Life.
+The contract is available in the Office of Housing & Residence Life.